microsoft/vscode-docs/docs/languages/javascript.md

 ## Refactoring

-The JavaScript language service supports handy refactorings such as **Extract Method** and **Extract Constant**.
+The JavaScript language service supports handy refactorings such as **Extract function** and **Extract constant**.
 Select the source code you'd like to extract and then click on the lightbulb in the gutter or press (`kb(editor.action.quickFix)`) to see available refactorings.

 ![JavaScript refactoring](images/javascript/refactoring.png)